forcedotcom/cli/releasenotes/sfdx/README.md

 * FIX: When using `force source retrieve` to retrieve bundle metadata types, such as LightningComponentBundle, the files and directories listed in the `.forceignore` file are correctly ignored.
 (GitHub issue [#1904](https://github.com/forcedotcom/cli/issues/1904), SDR PR [#847](https://github.com/forcedotcom/source-deploy-retrieve/pull/847))

 * FIX: The `force source` commands now support the ExperiencePropertyTypeBundle metadata type.

+* FIX: Commands that have transitioned to the new `sf` style now emit their warnings to stderr instead of stdout.
+(GitHub issue [#1926](https://github.com/forcedotcom/cli/issues/1926), sf-plugins-core PR [#216](https://github.com/salesforcecli/sf-plugins-core/pull/216)).

 ## 7.187.1 (Feb 9, 2023) [stable]